 - If there are more than 2 or 3 vacuum attempts (we would say 2) and there is an injury, that is a cause for concern that medical malpractice was a cause of the baby’s injuries.

-- Again, it is hard to defend the use of a vacuum on a child that is under 34 weeks gestation.
+- Again, using a vacuum on a child under 34 weeks gestation is hard to defend.

 - It is a terrible idea in almost any case to use both vacuum and forceps

-From this ACOG bulletin, they argue it a judgment call and we should defer to the doctors to do what they think is best and not second guess them.
-Most of these cases reach a settlement before trial before juries have a chance to reject this argument.
-Many argue that the ACOG guidelines are void of scientific merit and their real purpose is as a legal tool to defend obstetricians against medical malpractice lawsuits.
+From this ACOG bulletin, they argue it is a judgment call, and we should defer to the doctors to do what they think is best and not second guess them.
+Most of these cases reach a settlement before trial before juries can reject this argument.
+Many argue that the ACOG guidelines are void of scientific merit and that their real purpose is as a legal tool to defend obstetricians against medical malpractice lawsuits.

-Defense lawyers also like to argue the same brain bleed outcome is possible with forceps and a c-section.
-While technically true, the argument rarely holds up in a specific case because the circumstances in which you can get a similar brain bleed from a c-section or with forceps are very limited.
+Defense lawyers also argue that the same brain bleed outcome is possible with forceps and a C-section.
+While technically true, the argument rarely holds up in a specific case because the circumstances in which you can get a similar brain bleed from a C-section or with forceps are minimal.

 Yes.
 A vacuum extractor is a medical device that doctors use to facilitate vaginal delivery by gripping the top of the baby’s head and maneuvering them out of the birth canal.
-However, when the doctor uses too much force, gets the wrong grip on a baby’s head, or makes too many attempts with a vacuum extractor it can cause very serious birth injuries.
+However, when the doctor uses too much force, gets the wrong grip on a baby’s head, or makes too many attempts with a vacuum extractor, it can cause severe birth injuries.